maazahmed23456/BIST-for-Carry-Select-Adder/README.md

-# Low-Power-Scan-Cell-and-LFSR
+# BIST for Carry Select Adder
-Design of Low Power Scan Cell and LFSR in Verilog using Xilinx Vivado
+Design of a Built In Self Test architecture for fault analysis and fault diagnosis of a Carry Select Adder